Zambia

 Faith in the mainstream

 The current President is an Adventist, while a popular Presidential Candidate, Nevers Mumba, stands as a prominent figure in Zambia’s intersection of Pentecostal faith and politics.
 Originally a Pentecostal pastor and televangelist, Mumba gained national recognition through his “Zambia Shall Be Saved” campaign.
 In 1997, he transitioned into politics and has been working to infuse Christian principles into governance.
+He is just one of the many openly charismatic Christians involved in the national affair.

 The message of the Holy Spirit’s empowerment resonates deeply with a population eager for hope, breakthrough, and change.

-Bishop Peter praying together with Nevers Mumba
+Bishop P. praying together with Nevers Mumba